Sleep: The Missing Ingredient to Weight Loss

 - Their bodies produced 22% more glucose than normal, however…

 - Their bodies only eliminated 80% as much glucose as normal, and…

 - Evidence showed that the sugar handling issues were a result of temporary insulin resistance brought on by lack of sleep.

-A review of several studies published in 2010 revealed that acute sleep deprivation caused the inflammatory system to react as though the body had suffered an acute injury (like getting stabbed) or an acute infection (like a sudden flu).
+A review of several studies published within the decade revealed that acute sleep deprivation caused the inflammatory system to react as though the body had suffered an acute injury (like getting stabbed) or an acute infection (like a sudden flu).
 But because sleep deprivation occurs body-wide, it is like getting stabbed or infected everywhere at once.
 That kind of systemic inflammation makes you feel stiff, achy, and in continual pain.

 Bottom line: if you want to be successful with your weight loss goals, get a good night's sleep as often as possible.
-If you have to change your schedule, forsake some activities, or take some melatonin supplements to do so, do it.
-Good sleep hygiene is just as much a part of weight management as eating well and exercise.
-If fail to consistently get a good night’s sleep, any efforts you make in these other areas are a waste of time!
+If you have to change your schedule, forgo some activities, or take some melatonin supplements to do so, then do it.
+Good sleep hygiene is just as much a part of weight management as eating well and exercise, and it must be treated with the same level of importance.
+When you are unable to consistently get a good night’s sleep, any efforts you make in these other areas are limited and could end up being a waste of time.